srinivas1918/spring-ai-examples/RAG/README.md

 # Board Game Buddy

-The example application that is built in the book Spring AI in Action.
-This folder contains the code from chapter 3, section 3.5.

 ## Quick Start
 You'll need an OpenAI API key.
 You can get one by signing up at